hyperledger/indy-node/getting-started.md

 ```
 Alice might also try the 'help' command to see a list of the other commands that are available to her.

-## Evaluate a Connection Invitation
+## Evaluate a Connection Request

-To make this guide more convenient, the sovrin CLI package installs a sample Faber College invitation request in a file at /<CLI_ROOT>/sample/faber-invitation.sovrin.
+To make this guide more convenient, the sovrin CLI package installs a sample Faber College invitation request in a file at /<CLI_ROOT>/sample/faber-request.sovrin.
 We’re going to use this file as if it had been downloaded from Faber.
 (In normal usage, Alice’s Sovrin app would be doing a lot of these steps automatically.)

 ```
-ALICE> show sample/faber-invitation.sovrin
+ALICE> show sample/faber-request.sovrin
 {
   "connection-request": {
     "name": "Faber College",